joel-perry/joel-perry.github.io/_posts/2023-02-11-dynamictypesize-uiview.md

 }
 ````

-All that's left is to extend UIView with functions that mimic SwiftUI's View modifiers:
+All that's left is to extend UIView with functions that mimic SwiftUI's View modifiers.

 ````swift
 extension UIView {